 Image right: Andrew Smith during the BMI conducting workshop in LA in August 2015 with the teacher Lucas Richman on the left.
 Taken on the Warner Bros.
 Eastwood Scoring Stage.
 Photo by Annamaria Disanto.

 Bradley Broomfield graduated in 2008 with his bachelor's degree in music performance.
-He's currently the Principal Timpanist/Percussionist of the Jordanian National Orchestra and Instructor of Percussion at the National Music Conservatory in Amman, Jordan.
+Brad has performed extensively across North, Central, and South America; Europe; Africa; as well as the Middle and Far East.
+Currently, Brad performs and tours with the internationally-acclaimed music group Ìfé and with New Orleans’ own legendary Brazilian cultural troupe, Casa Samba.
+Before returning to his hometown in 2020, Brad taught percussion and music theory at the Palestine National Conservatory of Music in Jerusalem after serving as the Principal Percussionist and Timpanist of the Jordanian National Orchestra in Amman.
 Previously, Brad toured internationally as Featured Percussionist/Snare Drum Soloist with the Tony- and Emmy-Award-winning Broadway show, "Blast!" and is a former member of the Acadiana Symphony Orchestra.

 Regarding his education at UL Lafayette, he said: